sts10/tidy/readme.markdown

 Tidy also can make word lists more "typo-resistant" by enforcing a minimum edit distance (`-d`), removing homophones and/or enforcing a unique prefix length (`-x`), which can allow users to auto-complete words after a certain number of characters.

-Tidy can be used to create new word lists (for example, if given more than one list, it will combine and de-duplicate them) with desirable qualities, but it can also assist in audits of existing lists by removing duplicates and optionally printing notable information about a given word list (`-AA`).
+Tidy can be used to create new word lists (for example, if given more than one list, it will combine and de-duplicate them) with desirable qualities, but it can also assist in audits of existing lists by removing duplicates and optionally printing notable information about a given word list (`-AA`), and/or some pseudorandomly generated same passphrases (`--samples`).

 ## Features